Tyrone Peachey: 2018

 On 2 March 2018, Peachey announced that he signed a three-year deal with the Gold Coast Titans worth $1.5 million, starting from 2019.
-In round 8 of the 2018 NRL season against the Canterbury-Bankstown Bulldogs, Peachey played his 100th NRL game in Penrith's 22-14 win at Penrith Stadium.
+In round 8 of the 2018 NRL season against the Canterbury-Bankstown Bulldogs, Peachey played his 100th NRL game in Penrith's 22–14 win at Penrith Stadium.
+He was selected on the bench for New South Wales for all three games of the 2018 State of Origin series.

 2019

 Peachey made a total of 21 appearances for the Gold Coast in the 2019 NRL season as the club endured a horror year on and off the field.
 During the halfway mark of the season, head coach Garth Brennan was sacked by the club after a string of poor results.
 The Gold Coast managed to win only 4 games for the entire season and finished last claiming the Wooden Spoon.

 2020

 Peachey played 20 games for the Gold Coast in the 2020 NRL season as the club finished ninth on the table and missed out on the finals.